johnbillion/rave-wordpress/readme.md

 ## What's not tested?

-This approach does not enable detection of:
+This approach does *not*:

-* Malicious or unwanted code that gets inserted into the Subversion or Git source code repos and makes it into the published package.
+* Detect malicious or unwanted code that gets inserted into the Subversion or Git source code repos and subsequently makes it into the published package.
-* A targeted attack that causes the package to vary based on a factor such as the IP address of the requestor.
+* Detect a targeted attack that can vary the contents of the package based on a parameter such as the IP address making the request.
+* Deal with build provenance, attestation, software signing, SBOMs, or make tea.

 ## Reproducible WordPress